-For example, they owe you $10,000 for your car, and they would have recovered $1,000 selling the salvaged vehicle to a wrecking yard.
-Your owner-retain option would be to accept $9,000 in payment, and you keep the damaged car.
+For example, they owe you $10,000 for your car, and they would have recovered $1,000 by selling the salvaged vehicle to a wrecking yard.
+Your owner-retain option would be to accept $9,000 in payment and you keep the damaged car.

-Once you repair the car, you need to follow your state’s rules to obtain a salvage title.
+Once you repair the car, you must follow your state’s rules to obtain a salvage title.
 Typically, this title will be branded as “salvaged” or “rebuilt.”
-Some states require professional repairs and a safety inspection, while others have little to no requirements.
+Some states require professional repairs and a safety inspection, while others have few requirements.

-PROS: You get to keep the car you’re attached to, you don’t have to find a replacement vehicle, partial repairs might take less money, leaving you with cash leftover.
+PROS: You get to keep the car you’re attached to, you don’t have to find a replacement vehicle, and partial repairs might take less money, leaving you with cash left over.

-CONS: You get less cash for your total loss, you have to deal with titling and insuring a salvaged vehicle, you might end up spending more than the car is worth when repairing it.
+CONS: You get less cash for your total loss, you have to deal with titling and insuring a salvaged vehicle, and you might spend more than the car is worth when repairing it.

 3. Keep the car and don’t fix it